 BMPs suggest that all AFFF foam concentrate volume be fully accounted for at each storage location, from fire trucks to suppression systems to storage containers.
 Weights of other AFFF system components requiring disposal should be similarly observed.
 Disposal certificates for materials bound for removal should indicate volumes of AFFF concentrate or solution or weights of system components or debris, as applicable.
 Total volumes or weights generated for disposal should match that indicated on disposal certificates.

 DOD is currently replacing legacy foam concentrates with modern fluorotelomer foams at many installations across the United States.
-Legacy foams are being removed from active use as part of this replacement project and the removed product is being disposed of through incineration; however, approximately three-quarters of respondents of a 2016 nationwide survey of municipal airports (non-DOD facilities) said that they were not aware that replacements existed (ACRP 2017 (ACRP 2017)).
+Legacy foams are being removed from active use as part of this replacement project and the removed product was being disposed of through incineration.

 Fire water produced during training or emergency response, as well as flush water produced during the rinsing of firefighting systems and equipment, is managed and disposed of as a generated waste because these waters contain dilute concentrations of PFAS.
 Practitioners may consult with local regulatory agency personnel ideally prior to the generation of fire- and flush water so that there is a good understanding of local laws and regulations governing disposal.
 Standard practices for foam containment and cleanup should be developed prior to use such that response teams have the needed equipment and training before an event occurs.
 Some fire water disposal options are focused on reducing the volume of wastewater through concentration and disposal of the generated concentrate via incineration, landfilling, stabilization, or other mechanisms.
+See section 3.7.1 for comments related to these disposal methods.
 Widely used treatment methods, as presented in Section 12 are as follows:

 - granular activated carbon treatment